warez4me/Marlin_WiFi_Bridge/readme.md

 * **Combined Temperature Telemetry:** Formats current and target temperatures into clean, human-readable strings (e.g., `215°C / 215°C`) for streamlined dashboard monitoring.
 * **Intelligent Wi-Fi RSSI Diagnostics:** Strips raw string data and converts telemetry into a standardized `signal_strength` device class sensor (`dBm`).
 Home Assistant automatically uses this to dynamic-render responsive signal bars on your dashboard icons based on real-time signal degradation zones (from strong `-50 dBm` down to critical `-90 dBm` thresholds).

-*For a step-by-step frontend installation walkthrough and complete YAML package deployments, please check the dedicated guide inside the [📁 homeassistant/](homeassistant/) folder.*
+*For a step-by-step frontend installation walkthrough and complete YAML package deployments, please check the [dedicated guide](homeassistant/readme_ha.md).*

 <p align="right"><a href="#table-of-contents">▲ Back to Top</a></p>